edbort/code-challenge/README.md

 Here it is my implementation of Husky challenge, using Java with SpringBoot.

-## Requiriment
+## Requirement

-In order to build and run you need:
+In order to build and run you will need:

  1 - A Postgres database.
  2 - A Memcache daemon (memcached on linux).
  3 - Java 8.
  4 - Maven.

 ## Build and Run